 Did you sustain severe injuries or was your loved one killed on a construction site in Georgia?
 You should know that you could be entitled to compensation for lost wages, pain and suffering, and other types of damages.

-Atlanta attorney Emanuel Balams understands the best ways to handle the complexity of construction accidents.
-He fights for work site injury victims and their families in such communities as Lawrenceville, Forest Park, Dunwoody, Norcross, Sandy Springs, Roswell, Alpharetta, Johns Creek, Decatur, Marietta, College Park, Duluth, Smyrna, East Point, Riverdale, and Milton.
+Atlanta attorney ReShea Balams understands the best ways to handle the complexity of construction accidents.
+She fights for work site injury victims and their families in such communities as Lawrenceville, Forest Park, Dunwoody, Norcross, Sandy Springs, Roswell, Alpharetta, Johns Creek, Decatur, Marietta, College Park, Duluth, Smyrna, East Point, Riverdale, and Milton.

-Balams Law Group represents clients on a contingency fee basis, which means you pay nothing if our firm does not get you a financial award.
+The Balams Firm represents clients on a contingency fee basis, which means you pay nothing if our firm does not get you a financial award.
 Additionally, your first consultation to discuss your case is also free when you call (404) 445-2005 today.

 A worker’s direct employer is not the only party with a financial interest and safety responsibility on a construction site.
 Construction injuries are frequently the result of the negligence of a third party other than an employer.